At The End Of Meiosis I Each Daughter Cell Is

 Anaphase I: Separation of Homologous Chromosomes

 Anaphase I is marked by the separation of homologous chromosomes.
 The spindle fibers shorten, pulling one chromosome from each pair toward opposite poles of the cell.
-Crucially, the sister chromatids remain attached at their centromeres.
+That's why crucially, the sister chromatids remain attached at their centromeres.
 This is a key difference between anaphase I of meiosis and anaphase of mitosis, where sister chromatids separate.

 Telophase I and Cytokinesis: Division into Two Haploid Cells

 In telophase I, the chromosomes arrive at the poles of the cell.
-The nuclear envelope may reform around the chromosomes, although this does not always occur.
-Cytokinesis, the division of the cytoplasm, usually occurs simultaneously with telophase I, resulting in two daughter cells.
-Each daughter cell now contains a haploid set of chromosomes, meaning it has half the number of chromosomes as the original diploid cell.
+And cytokinesis, the division of the cytoplasm, usually occurs simultaneously with telophase I, resulting in two daughter cells.
+Because of that, the nuclear envelope may reform around the chromosomes, although this does not always occur.
+Practically speaking, each daughter cell now contains a haploid set of chromosomes, meaning it has half the number of chromosomes as the original diploid cell.
 Importantly, each chromosome still consists of two sister chromatids.

 The State of Daughter Cells at the End of Meiosis I: Key Characteristics